SRDM 2.0 / ORDEA

 • Complete SRDM v2.0 for all existing models, fully documented in Zellij.

-• Extended SRDMs with new models and patterns, including enriched historical and creative process representations.
+• Extended SRDMs with new models and patterns, including enriched representations of historical and creative processes.

 • Version change notes highlighting differences between SRDM v1 and v2.

-• Comprehensive documentation for researchers to apply and interpret models consistently.
+• Comprehensive documentation enabling researchers to apply and interpret models consistently.

 Outcome / Impact:

-Takin.Solutions’ work provided SARI with a harmonized, fully modernized SRDM framework that supports sophisticated analyses of art and architectural history.
+The project provided SARI with a harmonised, fully modernised SRDM framework supporting sophisticated analyses of art and architectural history.
 The upgraded SRDMs allow researchers to capture and represent creative processes, institutional facts, and historical argumentation with precision and semantic consistency.
-The project established a robust foundation for future modeling and interoperability, enabling SARI to maintain alignment with CIDOC CRM, Linked.Art, and related best practices.
+The work established a robust foundation for future modelling and interoperability, enabling SARI to maintain alignment with CIDOC CRM, Linked.Art, and related community best practices.